 Organic cocoa initiative brought a sweet deal for farmers

 There is more to a chocolate bar than meets the eye.
 A story of chocolate is a story of struggle and hope for cocoa farmers.
 This is also a story of Mr. Amir & Mrs. Fatimah, cocoa farmers in Luwu Timur District of South Sulawesi Province, where Rikolto and La Galigo Foundation initiated an organic cocoa farming in 2018.

 The collaboration also involved Cahaya Sehati Cooperative (CSC), Rikolto’s partner.
 We turned a 1.5 hectare of land into a demonstration plot where 20 cocoa farmers –including Mr, Amir & Mrs. Fatimah- learnt how to maximise their yields without the use of pesticides.

-In 2018, at least, 5,636 farmers from these three cooperatives have received benefits due to our support:
+In 2018, around 5,636 farmers and their families received benefits due to our interventions.

 - Production has risen to 1.3 tons/ha thanks to regular harvesting, pruning, fertilizing and sanitation (P3S)

 - 821 tons of dry beans sold through collective marketing